vndee/graph-crdt/README.md

 instance = CRDTGraphClient(connection_string)
 ```

 - Clear database.
-It should be noted that a `broadcast()` request should be sent after any operation in the database intances to keep the data real-time synchornized among replicas.
-Ofcourse, we can also send `broadcast()` request after a set of operations in the database, any conlficts will be solve by the rule of Last-Writer-Wins:
+A `broadcast()` request should be sent after any operation in the database instances to keep the data real-time synchronized among replicas.
+Although, of course, we can also send `broadcast()` request after a list of operations in the database, the rule of Last-Writer-Wins will solve any conflicts:
 ```python
 instance.clear() # clear all edges and vertices from the database instance.broadcast() # send new update to the network